 What Does A ROOM PARENT Do?

-While there is a lot of activity at the beginning of the year with the Walkathon & Silent Auction, being a Room Parent is not a time consuming job.
-And it’s even less so if you share the work among two or more Room Parents per class.
+In a normal year, there is a lot of activity at the beginning of the year with the Walkathon & Silent Auction (WATSA), but this year being a Room Parent should not be a time consuming job, and we expect it will be done from home.
+And it’s even less work if you share the role among two or more Room Parents per class.
 The more the merrier!
 Having a small group of Room Parents helps to divide the work and add to the creativity.
 It's doable on your own, but more fun and much easier with a group!

-Each teacher uses Room Parents and volunteers differently, and each grade has different activities, so please consult your child's teacher for specifics about your classroom.
-But here is a general idea of the Room Parent responsibilities that occur throughout the school year:
+Each teacher and grade uses Room Parents and volunteers differently, so please consult your child's teacher for specifics about your classroom.
+This year we will be more flexible, but here is a general idea of what a Room Parent would do:

 Start of school: Room Parents are “Room Leads” on Konstella, our tool for communicating, organizing events, and creating signup sheets.
 Invite all parents to your Classroom.
 Sometimes the teacher takes the lead with collecting parent emails and then shares the list with the Room Parents.
-Konstella training will be provided at the New Room Parent Meeting on Friday, September 7, at 8:00 AM in the MUR.
+A brief Konstella training will be provided at a Virtual Room Parent Meeting on Wednesday, September 2nd at 8:00 PM via Zoom.

-Teacher/Staff Appreciation Week: During this week in early May, coordinate special gestures for your teacher from the kids and parents, such as decorating his/her door, having each child bring a single flower to create a class bouquet, etc. This will also be discussed in detail at the Room Parent Meeting.
+Teacher/Staff Appreciation Week: During this week in early May, coordinate special gestures for your teacher from the kids and parents, such as chalk art displays, virtual cards, and personal notes.

 Teacher Gifts: Coordinate a year-end teacher gift from the classroom.
-Generally this entails some type of memento of the school year (a photo book, scrapbook, or other gift in which the kids can participate) and a gift card or other appropriate gift from the class parents.
+Generally this entails some type of memento of the school year (a photo montage, virtual scrapbook, or other gift in which the kids can participate virtually) and a gift card from the class parents.